 General Lab Safety Rules and Guidelines

 The very first point of action for new staff or students is to go through a general orientation, usually by the lab manager or a graduate student.
 This encompasses the standard operating procedures, safety rules, and emergency response guidelines.
-It is imperative to take this training seriously, jot down notes if need be, request for copies of these guidelines for in-depth study and ask questions when things are not clear.
+It is imperative to take this training seriously, jot down notes if need be, request copies of these guidelines for in-depth study, and ask questions when things are not clear.

 Regardless of the type of lab you are in, there are general rules on safety that you need to observe as discussed below: